abdulaziz-alhashedi/abdulaziz-alhashedi/README.md

 ### 💼 My Experience & Skills:

-* **Full Stack Development:** Proficient in building complete web applications, from front-end user interfaces to back-end APIs and databases.
+* **Full Stack Development:** Proficient in building complete web applications across various technology stacks.
 * **Modern Front-End Development:** Expertise in React and Next.js, creating responsive, interactive, and performant user experiences.
-* **Robust Back-End Development:** Skilled in Node.js with Express.js and Python with Django for building scalable and secure server-side applications.
+* **Robust Back-End Development:** Skilled in Node.js with Express.js, Python with Django, **and PHP with the Laravel framework**, for building scalable and secure server-side applications.
+* **PHP & Laravel Expertise:** Experienced in developing web applications using the PHP language and the elegant Laravel framework, leveraging its features for rapid development and maintainable code.
 * **E-commerce Solutions:** Experience in developing e-commerce platforms using technologies like Next.js and potentially MERN stack.
 * **Content Management Systems (CMS):** Familiar with integrating and utilizing CMS platforms like Sanity.
-* **Database Knowledge:** (Mention specific databases you have worked with, e.g., MongoDB, PostgreSQL, MySQL).
+* **Database Knowledge:** (Mention specific databases you have worked with, e.g., MySQL, PostgreSQL, MongoDB).
 * **Cloud Deployment:** Experience with deploying applications on platforms like Firebase (and others if applicable).
 * **Containerization with Docker:** Capable of containerizing applications for consistent deployment across different environments.
 * **Version Control with Git:** Proficient in using Git and GitHub for collaboration and code management.